robgmoran/DougieDo/README.md

 **22/02/22 Update** - Uploaded latest version incorporating ability to press fire to start.

-**03/03/22 Update**
-**Final Release**
+**03/03/22 Update** - **Final Release**

-I am pleased to say the release version of Dougie Do! has mow been published on https://robgm.itch.io/dougie-do
+I am pleased to say the release version of Dougie Do! has now been published on https://robgm.itch.io/dougie-do and updated on Github.

 I hope you Enjoy,